Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 flow.env.ctrl_port(9988
 ```

-Be careful, even use single machine training.
-If we have multiple devices, we can use  `flow.config.gpu_device_num`  to change a program running on a single machine to run on a distributed system.
+Be careful, even in single machine training, if we have multiple devices, we can use  `flow.config.gpu_device_num`  to change a program running on a single machine to run on a distributed system.
 In the code below, we set two devices in one machine to do the distributed training:
 ```python
 flow.config.gpu_device_num(2)
 ```